🠈 Harvest Partners 🠊

 - 2005: Harvest acquired Cycle Gear of Benicia, Ca which make products for motorcyclists.
 They sold to J.W.
 Childs in 2015.

-- 2006: Harvest acquired Encata Restaurants is the sole franchisee of Yum Brand restaurants in Puerto Rico.
+- 2006: Harvest acquired Encata Restaurants which is the sole franchisee of Yum Brand restaurants in Puerto Rico.

 - 2007: Harvest acquired Aquilex which it sold to the Ontario Teachers’ Pension Plan in December 2008.